bottledpepsi/Python-Chess/README.md

 - The bot thread is **cancellable**.
 Restart or quit mid-think and it stops within ~2 seconds

 **Board & UI**
-- **Drag-and-drop piece movement** — pick up a piece and drop it on a target square, with a 5px threshold that preserves the existing click-to-select / click-to-move flow
+- **Drag-and-drop piece movement** — pick up a piece and drop it on a target square
 - **Animated board flipping** in PvP mode — the board rotates between turns with a smooth squash-and-stretch animation so each player sits at the bottom on their move
 - Smooth piece animation for moves and review stepping, starting from the cursor release position when dragging
 - Move indicators (dots for empty squares, rings for captures)